Ecommerce Website Pitfalls – Issues with the Cart

 Bad Product Photography

 You might be wondering, why isn’t my site getting more sales?
 With the best of intentions, sites are created that aren’t optimized for conversion.
 Sometimes we are designing without the right knowledge or adequate budget and sometimes we’re working around a template that doesn’t seem to have the right solution.
 Whatever the reason may be, we see these mistakes often and by addressing these four things you will see an improvement on conversion, get longer time on site, and average more pages per session.
 Today we will talk about improving your checkout process.

-Want to get less abandoned carts?
+Want fewer abandoned carts?
 Checkout processes are complicated and sometimes we try to do too much at this point in the sales process.
-It can be tempting to push account creation or add-on products, but ensure that the primary focus of the checkout process is making that purchase, then you can follow up.
+It can be tempting to push account creation or add-on products but ensure that the primary focus of the checkout process is making that purchase, then you can follow up.

 Top mistakes in check out process:

 Here are some really common red flags.
 If your checkout process does these things, it may be costing you sales:

 Account creation or lack of guest checkout.
 If your “Go To Checkout” button prompts the user to create an account, you will see a very steep drop-off.
 We recommend going straight to contact information, and underneath the email box having a checked box that adds the user to a newsletter.
 You can also place account creation after payment.
 Remember, the most important thing is to get the user through checkout.